On Air Now

 Using the composer’s skull and computer modelling, they have come up with an image of a thick-set man with closely-cropped grey hair.

 So, is this the true face of the greatest composer of all time?
+Here he is next to most famous painting made of the Baroque composer, a portrait made in 1748 by Elias Gottlob Haussmann.

 The project was commissioned by The Bach House in Eisenach, and was led by Scottish forensic anthropologist Caroline Wilkinson from the Centre for Forensic and Medical Art in Dundee.

+Bravo to these researchers.
 Bach’s music brings joy to millions over the centuries, and we love every opportunity to learn about what the great musician would have been like in the flesh.